Delete search term

 Objectives

-Our Master's program in Arts Management is a part-time course of study.
-It is scientifically based, practically oriented, and enables graduates to take on strategic and operational tasks in the management and leadership of arts and cultural organization.
+The part-time Master’s in Arts Management program is an academically sound and practice-oriented degree that enables graduates to take on strategic and operational tasks in management, administration, the management of cultural institutions and cultural projects, and as self-employed professionals.

 Content